 Scleral buckle surgery

-Scleral buckle surgery is an established treatment in which the eye surgeon sews one or more silicone bands to the outside of the eyeball.
+Scleral buckle surgery is an established treatment in which the eye surgeon sews one or more flexible silicone bands to the outside of the eyeball.
 The bands push the wall of the eye inward against the retinal hole, closing the hole and allowing the retina to re-attach.
 The bands do not usually have to be removed.
 The most common side effect of a scleral operation is myopic shift.
 That is, the operated eye will be more short sighted after the operation.

 After treatment, patients gradually regain their vision over a period of a few weeks, although the visual acuity may not be as

-good as it was prior to the detachment, particularly if the macula was involved in the area of the detachment.
+good as it was prior to the detachment, particularly if the macula (the area of best vision) was involved in the detachment.
 However, if left untreated, total blindness could occur in a matter of days.